 In the winter, an ASHP extracts heat from outside cold air using a colder refrigerant and then compresses the refrigerant to heat it up.
-In the summer, the process is reversed, the compressed hot refrigerant rejects its heat to the outside air.
+In the summer, the process is reversed, a compressed hot refrigerant rejects its heat to the outside air to cool the interior space.